 THE MAYTA TEAM

-Amanda and I co-produce and co-write.
-I direct, film, edit and appear on camera alongside Mayta as "B." Amanda in addition to playing "Ms.Y" is the lead puppeteer who magically brings Mayta to life.
+We are a team of just three people.
+We are all parents with full-time jobs.
+I write, direct, film, edit and appear on camera as "B." Amanda in addition to playing "Ms.Y" is the lead puppeteer who magically brings Mayta to life.
 When she is on-camera we switch roles.

 Our friend George Khouri graciously creates all the graphics and animations for the show.
 We are forever indebted to him.
 And of course our son has a lot to say on how we do things.
 He definitely has his opinions!